Print

 Dough

-1. Warm milk and butter until about 100 degrees F (38 degrees C), or until slightly warm to the touch.
-Transfer to a large mixing bowl and add 2 cups flour, sugar, egg, yeast, and salt.
-Fold together until the batter forms a dough.
-If the dough is too sticky, add more flour by the tablespoonful until it begins to form a ball.
-On a lightly floured surface, place the dough and knead until smooth and elastic, about 5-8 minutes.
+1. Warm the milk and butter to about 100°F (38°C), or until slightly warm to the touch.
+Transfer to a large mixing bowl and add 2 cups of flour, the sugar, egg, yeast, and salt.
+Fold together until a dough forms.
+If it is too sticky, add more flour by the tablespoonful until it begins to form a ball.
+Turn out onto a lightly floured surface and knead until smooth and elastic, about 5–8 minutes.
 Form into a ball.

-2. Transfer the dough to a lightly oiled bowl.
-Cover and allow the dough to rise in a warm environment until doubled in volume, about 2 hours.
+2. Transfer to a lightly oiled bowl, cover, and let rise in a warm spot until doubled in volume, about 2 hours.

 Assembly

-3. On a lightly floured surface, roll out the dough to approximately an 11 x 15-inch rectangle.
-Using an offset spatula, spread the brown sugar mixture uniformly on the dough, leaving a 1/2-inch border around the edge.
-Sprinkle the finely chopped chocolate evenly over the mixture.
-Starting lengthwise, roll the dough until coiled.
+3. On a lightly floured surface, roll the dough out into an approximately 11 × 15-inch rectangle.
+Using an offset spatula, spread the brown sugar-spice mixture uniformly over the dough, leaving a ½-inch border around the edge.
+Sprinkle the finely chopped chocolate evenly over the filling.
+Starting from one long side, roll the dough into a log.

 • Category: Baking